 MU Health Care's Ellis Fischel Breast Center is accredited as a cancer provider by the American College of Surgeons.
 Our breast program is also a National Accredited Breast Program — meaning we meet or exceed all national guidelines and quality measures.

 Our nursing staff includes a dedicated nurse navigator who assists you with your journey through diagnosis, treatment and follow-up.
 Integrated within our clinic is our breast imaging center, offering 3D mammography, ultrasonography and breast MRI.
-We also have a genetics counselor to further evaluate your family history of cancer and other high personal risks.
 Patients with increased personal risk are followed closely by our high-risk breast clinic.

 Our breast cancer services

 Our breast cancer team provides services necessary to women’s breast health, including:

 - Diagnostic services such as ultrasound, breast MRI and stereotactic biopsy

 - High-risk breast clinic